Cisco Router modes

-A router is a layer 3 device used to forward packet from one network to another.
-It forwards the packet through one of its port on the basis of destination IP address and the entry in the routing table.
-By using routing table, it finds an optimised path between the source and destination network.
+A router is a layer 3 device used to forward packets from one network to another.
+It forwards the packet through one of its ports on the basis of destination IP address and the entry in the routing table.
+By using a routing table, it finds an optimized path between the source and destination network.

 Modes of router –

 There are mainly 5 modes in the router:

 - User execution mode –